-Totality is a very accessible game which offers the opportunity for children to become more fluent with number bonds and addition.
+Totality is a low threshold high ceiling game which offers the opportunity for children to become more fluent with number bonds and addition.
 At a higher level, learners can begin to think strategically by considering several moves in advance.

 In the video below, you can see the game being played in silence.
 Show this to the group, simply saying that you'd like them to watch carefully to see whether they can work out the rules of the game.

 Give them chance to talk in pairs about the possible rules.
 Emphasise that they may not be completely sure and that is alright.
 They may even have some questions to seek clarity.
 After a suitable length of time, show the video again so that learners can check their initial thoughts.

 Next you can show them the following video, which does have sound, and so explains how to play:

 Facilitate a whole group discussion in order to agree on the rules, and once everyone is clear, give pairs a copy of the game board each and a counter.
 Allow them time to play the game several times without saying much more yourself.
 It is important that learners are able to 'get into' the game before being expected to analyse it in